+Olligic Oulvey Water, plumbing, bathroom fittings hand basin and shower cabinet with electric shower.
+There is a sink unit within the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' floor mounted oil fired central heating boiler located within the kitchen.
+There is a 'Baxi' wall mounted gas fired central heating boiler located within the utility room.
 This serves water filled radiators throughout the property and also provides domestic hot water.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to a private septic tank drainage system located within the garden grounds.

-Fire, smoke and burglar alarms Visually inspected.
+Drainage is to a private septic tank drainage system, located within the grounds of the property.
+Fire, smoke and burglar alarms Visually inspected The, smoke and burgial dialins Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms within the property.
-I am advised, by the seller, these are interlinked and comply with legislation.
-Smoke alarms are untested and purchasers should satisfy themselves in this regard.
+Smoke alarms are not tested as part of the Home Report and I am unable to confirm if these are interlinked to comply with legislation.
+Purchasers should satisfy themselves in this regard.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
 Any additional limits to inspection The property was occupied, fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+If the possibility of asbestos based products has been reported within the limitations asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects.
-Floor coverings L Herons Cliff, Kildonan,